 Why We are Still Focusing on Telehealth

 The Covid-19 pandemic has had far reaching challenges.
 Each and every one of us has felt the strain of this time.
-As Long Island goes through the phases of Gov. Cuomo’s plan to reopen, it’s natural to look toward “reopening” as a return to life as we used to know it.
+As we monitor the ongoing situation with the Covid-19 pandemic, it’s natural to look toward “reopening” as a return to life as we used to know it.
 The hope we all feel at hearing that word brings with it risk as well.
-Simply put, trying to see patients in the office during the ongoing pandemic causes many complications that would increase the challenges and minimize the benefits of psychotherapy.
-With all the CDC requirements to maintain viral safety, office visits would be very different from what we’re all used to.
+Simply put, trying to see patients in the office during the ongoing pandemic causes many complications that would increase the challenges and may minimize the benefits of psychotherapy.
+With the requirements necessary to increase viral safety, office visits are very different from what we’re all used to.
 We believe the physical and clinical risks of in-person therapy outweigh the possible benefits for most patients.
 Port Jefferson Psychological & Vocational, P.C. has made the commitment to continue our focus on telehealth therapy for the foreseeable future.

 As reported in the Wall Street Journal, “the major culprit [of exposure] is close-up, person-to-person interactions for extended periods.”
 This describes exactly what happens during in-person therapy.
 There is a risk of infection between clinician and patient, and between patients that cannot be eliminated.
 Telehealth provides us the ability to meet your needs while maintaining the mutual physical safety of everyone involved.

-Trying to meet in-person during this time also complicates the process of psychotherapy itself.
+Trying to meet in-person during this time also potentially complicates the process of psychotherapy itself.
 As stated by Dr. Todd Essig in Forbes, “Psychotherapy is built on a promise; you bring your suffering to this private place and I will work with you to keep you safe and help you heal.
 That promise is changed by necessary viral precautions.”
 It is a challenging fact that viral safety conflicts with psychological safety.
-The steps that would be required to see patients in person send a message of potential danger.
-This would change our office from a place of safety and comfort to one of danger and risk.
-It would turn your time with us from the freedom of working on your deeper concerns to one of social responsibility and fear.
+The steps that are necessary to see patients in person send a message of potential danger.
+This changes our office from a place of safety and comfort to one of potential danger and risk.
+It risks turning your time with us from the freedom of working on your deeper concerns to one of social responsibility and fear.

 Telehealth is a viable, functional option that works well for most patients.
-It is certainly the safest option.
+It is certainly the safest option currently.
 It’s important to remember that the alternative to telehealth is not the “normal” we are used to.
-It would be risking our collective wellbeing, and not reaping the benefits we expect and you deserve.
+It is risking our collective wellbeing without the guarantee of reaping the benefits we expect and you deserve.
 We are very eager for the day when therapy can return to some semblance of “normal.”
-But “reopening” now, shifting from telehealth now, would look nothing like that “normal” we all wish we could go back to.
+But shifting from telehealth now would look nothing like that “normal” we all wish we could go back to.
 We understand the complications that come from seeing your therapist via telehealth, and are prepared to help you navigate this new approach to your mental wellness.
 Until the day when we can see each other in the office as we used to, we are here via telehealth to meet the needs of new and existing patients, and help you through this difficult time.

 How We Provide Telehealth